-Modern Family Finale Goes A Little Overboard Before Haley and Dylan's Perfect Wedding
+Modern Family Goes A Little Overboard Before Haley and Dylan's Perfect Wedding

 In the meantime, Phil realized that he never asked Jay for Claire's hand in marriage, so he went to him to ask.
 Jay refused...until Phil agreed to buy four of Jay's dog beds.

-We'll have to wait until the next and final season to see Haley give birth, but if that event is anything like her wedding, it's surely going to be a joyful mess.
+Now we just have to wait for Haley to give birth, but if that event is anything like her wedding, it's surely going to be a joyful mess.

 Modern Family airs on ABC.

-Note: Correction: This article originally stated this episode was the season finale, but there are actually two more episodes remaining this season.